Mattermost Handbook

 • Get the right people in the room.
 The value that a CTO gets from a product and the value that a developer gets can be very different conversations.
 If you’re not speaking with the right person, you might get a lot of vague answers to key questions.

-Taken from Ashley’s guide to Writing Case Studies for a Technical Audience for Heavybit.
+Taken from Ashley’s guide to for Heavybit.

 Case study requirements